KushagraWadhwaShorthillsAI/Resume_Retrieval_Engine/README.md

-Here’s a complete and professional **README.md** for your **Boolean Retrieval Engine for Resume Search**, describing how it works, how to run it, and the logic you've implemented:

----

-# 🔎 Resume Search Pro – Boolean Retrieval Engine
+# 🔎 Resume Retrieval Engine

 A powerful, Streamlit-based HR tool that enables intelligent resume search using advanced **Boolean logic** and custom **text normalization** techniques.
 Designed for recruiters and HR teams to efficiently filter candidate resumes stored in MongoDB using keywords, multi-word phrases, and logical expressions.